 - Providing a self-addressed, stamped envelope for mailing the copies if the request is not made in person.

-How to Request Copies of Probate Documents for Estates Probated in Sanford, Seminole County, Florida
+How to Request Copies for Estates Probated in Sanford, Seminole County, Florida

 If the estate you are interested in is being probated in the Seminole County Circuit Court located in Sanford, Florida, then, unfortunately, this county does not currently have its probate dockets available online.
 Instead, you will need to call the probate department of the Seminole County clerk's office at (407)665-4328 and ask them about their procedures for obtaining copies of probate court records and the costs involved.
 The clerk's website can be accessed by following this link: Seminole County Clerk of Courts.